oceanum/zarrio/docs/source/quickstart.rst

 Quickstart Guide
 ================

-This guide will help you get started with zarrify quickly.
+This guide will help you get started with zarrio quickly.

 Basic Usage
 -----------

-The simplest way to use zarrify is through its functional API:
+The simplest way to use zarrio is through its functional API:

 .. code-block:: python

-    from zarrify import convert_to_zarr
+    from zarrio import convert_to_zarr

     # Convert a single NetCDF file to Zarr
     convert_to_zarr("input.nc", "output.zarr")